QualitySushi/osrs-simulator/README.md

 State Persistence

-The calculator remembers your last selected boss, locked gear, and loadout across page reloads using Zustand's `persist` middleware.
-Boss and item lists are cached locally for 12 hours so returning to the app doesn't require refetching all reference data.
+The calculator remembers your last selected npc, locked gear, and loadout across page reloads using Zustand's `persist` middleware.
+Npc and item lists are cached locally for 12 hours so returning to the app doesn't require refetching all reference data.